 World Bank to continue with USD 6 bn annual lending support to India

-World Bank President David Malpass on Saturday said the multi-lateral funding agency will continue with USD 6 billion lending target for India.
+World Bank President David Malpass on Saturday said the multi-lateral funding agency will continue with USD 6 billion annual lending target for India to support infrastructure development and alleviate poverty.
 As many as 97 projects are being currently executed with loan assistance from the World Bank.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)